michael-milette/moodle-filter_filtercodes/README.md

 * {glyphicon glyphicon-...} : Insert Glyphicons icon.
 Note: Glyphicons Font/CSS must be loaded as part of your theme.
 * {note}content{/note} : Enables you to include a note which will not be displayed.
 * {highlight}{/highlight} : Highlight text.
 NOTE: Must only be used within a paragraph.
-* {profile_field_shortname] : Display's custom profile field.
+* {profile_field_shortname} : Display's custom profile field.
 Replace "shortname" with the shortname of a custom profile field all in lowercase.
 NOTE: Will not display if custom profile field's settings are set to **Not Visible**.
+* {profilefullname}: Similar to {fullname} except that it displays a profile owner's name when placed on the Profile page.

 Contact Form templates